AliceO2Group/simulation/docs/o2dpgworkflow/anchored.md

 # Anchored MC

-!!! warning ""

-  Note that anchoring MCs are currently not supported on Mac!
+**Note** that anchoring MCs are currently not supported on Mac!

+## Prerequisites

+Please consider installing/loading one of the following `alidist` packages

+* `O2sim`,
+* `O2PDPSuite`.

+These are meta packages which pull everything that is needed.

+## Run an anchored simulation

 In "anchored" MC simulations, conditions are set to match those during a real data taking run at a given time such as LHC filling scheme, included ALICE detectors, interaction rate etc.
 Anchored MC productions are crucial for physics analyses to have realistic simulated samples.